amusecode/SeBa/README.md

 -e -E min/max eccentricity
 -a -A min/max orbital separation
 -T time in Myr in the simulation of the binaries.
 Same time for all binaries -z metallicity of binary stars.
-Same metallicity for all binaries.
+All binaries have the same metallicity.
+   To vary the metallicity, multiple simulations should be run.
 ```

 The initial parameters are drawn from distributions: